 On the way down, we will stop at Kecili Park, a great place for a picture overlooking the harbor.

-When entering the park, on the left side, there hides above the trees evidence of a former Greek building.
+When entering the park, on the left side, there hides evidence of a former Greek building above the trees.
 The Greeks called it St. Dimitrios, but little is known about this former church or school.
-When I inquired on the other side at 28 Hidirlik Sokak, they did not know anything about any former church.
+When I inquired on the other side at 28 Hidirlik Sokak, they knew nothing about any former church.

 Iskele Camii – Ayazma (G)

-The Byzantines entered the Baptism pool from the West to say goodbye to their sins and, after immersion, walked out toward the East.
-The chamber sits in a West-East direction giving evidence of its Christian past.
+The Byzantines entered the Baptism pool from the West to say goodbye to their sins.
+Then, after immersion, walked out toward the East.
+The chamber sits in a West-East direction, giving evidence of its Christian past.

-What more to be baptized with the consecrated water near the Port where Paul entered the region?[13]when swimming in the area, notice the many freshwater currents that chill your swim, the area is full of many springs entering near the seaside.
 Some say this is only a spring, but the shape and direction of the steps tell a different story.
 As mentioned, the separation of Christians and Muslims in Kaleiçi reserved the port area as a shared space.
-The Greek building existed at least till near the beginning of the 20th century.
+A possible Greek building existed at least until the beginning of the 20th century.
 The pic below shows the building set into the hillside.

 From 1910 to the 1930s, a few buildings existed between the Mosque and the hillside.
 Many seem to use the hillside as part of the structure.[14]Also see OSMANLI İMPARATORLUĞU’NUN SON DÖNEMLERİNDE ANTALYA KALEİÇİ VE ÇEVRESİ by Evren DAYAR, picture found from his write up.
 The brick building left of the mosque reflects a Greek structure while the other wooden building behind the mosque with Turkish design.

 If you enjoyed this tour, please post.
-Also, if you are interested in a deeper discussion of the difference between Christianity and Islam, check out my book, Searching Below the Surface.
+The book Searching Below the Surface gives a deeper discussion of the difference between Christianity and Islam.

 Other church sites near the Old City of Antalya: